 Unfortunately bag transfer is not available on this trip.
 You will need to carry your things in your backpack for the duration of your hike.
 Keeping this in mind, you should try to pack as light as possible, we recommend a rucksack of no more than 40 litres in size to keep things manageable.
-You can of course leave excess baggage at your hotel in Zinal, but you will need to return here to pick it up again when you finish your trek.
+You can, of course, leave excess baggage at your hotel in Zermatt and pick it up again when you finish your trek.

 You will need crampon compatible walking boots, comfortable walking clothes, waterproof jacket and trousers and warm layers just to mention a few of the items required.
 We supply a detailed packing list with your information pack.
 Equipment needed for the glacier crossings, i.e. crampons, ice axe etc. will be provided by the guide.